Roof Replacement in Fort Worth, TX

 Licensed Contractors Who Pull Permits and Don't Cut Corners

-Here's what the warranty doesn't tell you: in North Texas, a "30-year" asphalt roof typically reaches end-of-life by year 15 to 20 — the UV index, annual hail, and 100-degree summers eat through shingles faster than the packaging suggests.
-By the time most homeowners call us, they've already had one repair that didn't hold or one adjuster's estimate that felt low.
-We connect you with licensed Tarrant County contractors who pull permits on every job, document everything for your insurance carrier, and install the right material for a climate that punishes shortcuts.
+Here's what the warranty fine print won't tell you: in North Texas, a "30-year" asphalt roof usually hits end-of-life somewhere between year 15 and 20.
+The UV, the annual hail, the 100-degree summers — they eat through shingles way faster than the packaging suggests.
+Most homeowners who call us have already had a repair that didn't hold, or got an adjuster's estimate that felt low.
+We connect you with licensed Tarrant County contractors who pull permits on every job, document everything for your insurance carrier, and use materials that actually hold up here.

 What a Fort Worth Roof Replacement Includes

-Material choice is the biggest variable in a Fort Worth replacement.
-Most homeowners default to architectural (dimensional) asphalt shingles — they're the most cost-effective option and widely understood by local inspectors.
-But North Texas's temperature swings from 15°F to 108°F, brutal UV, and seven or more hail events per year make the case for Class 4 impact-resistant shingles or metal roofing stronger here than almost anywhere else in the country.
-Standard shingles are the right call for the right budget; they're just not the only call.
+Material choice is where most of the decision-making happens.
+Most Fort Worth homeowners go with architectural (dimensional) asphalt shingles — cost-effective and well understood by local inspectors.
+But honestly, with North Texas temperature swings from 15°F to 108°F, brutal UV, and seven-plus hail events a year, the case for Class 4 impact-resistant shingles or metal roofing is stronger here than almost anywhere else.
+Standard shingles make sense for the right budget.
+They're just not the only option worth considering.
+For a detailed breakdown, see our metal vs. shingle comparison.

-Metal roofing — particularly standing seam steel or aluminum — is the fastest-growing segment in DFW residential roofing.
-A metal roof rated for 40 to 70 years costs more upfront but survives hail that would write off an asphalt roof.
-Many Texas insurance carriers offer 20 to 30 percent premium discounts for Class 4-rated materials — on a $3,000 annual premium, that's $600 to $900 back every year.
-For homeowners planning to stay long-term, the math often favors metal once you factor in those savings and the 15-year replacement cycle asphalt runs on in North Texas.
+Metal roofing — especially standing seam steel or aluminum — is the fastest-growing category in DFW residential work right now.
+A metal roof rated for 40 to 70 years costs more up front, but it survives hail that would total an asphalt roof.
+Many Texas insurance carriers offer 20 to 30 percent premium discounts for Class 4-rated materials.
+On a $3,000 annual premium, that's $600 to $900 back every year.
+If you're planning to stay in the house long-term, the math usually favors metal once you factor in those savings and the reality that asphalt runs on a 15-year replacement cycle in this climate.

 What We Offer